ninadepina/Bear-yGoodCaptions/docs/productdoc.md

 ## Final concept

 My solution for Marie is a web app that has enhanced closed captions.
 It includes the following features:
+My solution for Marie is a web app that has enhanced closed captions.
+The added/changed features will enhance the viewing experience.
+It includes the following features:

 -   **Speaker identification:** when a speaker is not visible on the screen, the name of the speaker is added to the caption.
 This feature helps users easily associate the spoken words with specific individuals, even when they are not in the camera's view.
     ![captions with improved names](https://github.com/ninadepina/CaptionWizard/assets/89778503/d719f09d-97d4-4c55-bbb9-1a9420bcbdce)